 I think it can be for the United States because of what we do in the coming months and years, it can be a rising sun and the beginning of a great new day.
 Thank you.
 (Applause)

-Speech source: Papers of John F. Kennedy.
+Source: Papers of John F. Kennedy.
 Pre-Presidential Papers.
-Senate Files.
-Series 12.
-Speeches and the Press.
-Box 911, Folder: "Corn Palace, Mitchell, South Dakota, 22 September 1960".
+Senate Files, Box 911, "Corn Palace, Mitchell, South Dakota, 22 September 1960."
+John F. Kennedy Presidential Library.